 Through a coordinated effort among several city departments, the SBE Program provides SBE certification, procurement opportunities, construction subcontracting utilization, small business management and technical assistance and educational services and networking opportunities.

-The Finance Department provides goods and general services procurement opportunities for certified small business firms.
+The Finance Department provides goods and general services procurement opportunities for certified small businesses.
 Small business owners may participate in the City's SBE Reserve Contract program, where selected goods and general services contracts are reserved for competition only among SBE firms.

 Construction Subcontracting Utilization

-For information on current bid opportunities, click on "Current opportunities on public works construction projects" under "Related Links" on the left below.
+For information on current bid opportunities on public works construction projects, go to phoenix.gov/streets/eassbe/index.html.

 Small Business Management & Technical Assistance

-The Community and Economic Development Department assists Phoenix businesses to create and retain jobs by providing business consulting services.
-These include general business planning, marketing, accounting, financing and loan packaging, organizational development, human resource management and information systems.
+The Community and Economic Development Department helps Phoenix businesses to create and retain jobs by providing business consulting services.
+These include general business planning, marketing, accounting, financing and loan packaging, organizational development, human resource management and information technology.

 The city also provides workforce development services, tax incentives to businesses located in specific incentive areas, collateral assistance on commercial loans, business site selection and business retention and expansion services.